 Nerrian Possamai, lawyer, legal English teacher and legal translator.

-Bruno Vieira, Brazilian lawyer, former resident translator and interpreter for the Office of the Brazilian Prosecutor General´s Office.
+Bruno Vieira, Brazilian legal consultant, former resident translator and interpreter for the Office of the Brazilian Prosecutor General´s Office.
+PhD candidate.